 Focuses on understanding and producing English at an upper-intermediate level (university entry).
 Emphasizes reading and discussing academic texts.
 Enhances skills in writing paragraphs and essays in response to the material and topics covered.
 Develops students' ability to understand complex ideas in texts, to apply critical thinking and to prepare for university situations.
 Builds skills required to meet the requirements to exit from the Bridge Program.
-Graded as Pass/Fail.
 Prerequisite: BPT score of 2.1.